 In 1946, he received the Nobel Prize in Literature.
 On destiny Hesse wrote: “Each man had only one genuine vocation - to find the way to himself.
 His task was to discover his own destiny - not an arbitrary one - and to live it out wholly and resolutely within himself.
-Everything else was only a would-be existence, an attempt at evasion, a flight back to the ideals of the masses, conformity and fear of one's own inwardness.”
+Everything else was only a would-be existence, an attempt at evasion, a flight back to the ideals of the masses, conformity, and fear of one's own inwardness.”

 According to Wolf “To enrich understanding of our innate spiritual qualities, the principle of dharma is helpful.
 Dharma refers to ‘that which cannot be separated from a thing.’
 Fire, for example, can be used for different purposes, such as cooking.
 Cooking however is not the dharma of fire, because fire can exist without cooking.
 Heat is the dharma of fire.
 Heat is an intrinsic, inseparable quality of fire.”

 As philosopher John Kaag, wrote in his 2018 book Hiking with Nietzsche: On Becoming Who You Are “The self does not lie passively in wait for us to discover it.
-Self-hood is made in the active, ongoing process, in the German verb, werden, ‘to become.’”
+Selfhood is made in the active, ongoing process, in the German verb, werden, ‘to become.’”
 Hesse, Wolf, and Kaag each highlight the role of the individual in the development of one’s destiny.

 One example of a person’s dharma is Adam Driver and his destiny, with acting.
 Throughout his life Driver used an active, ongoing process to create his life.

-Driver has described his younger self as a "misfit"; he told M Magazine that he climbed radio towers, set objects on fire, and co-founded a fight club with friends, inspired by the 1999 film Fight Club.
+He described his younger self as a "misfit" and told M Magazine that he climbed radio towers, set objects on fire, and co-founded a fight club with friends, inspired by the 1999 film Fight Club.
 After high school, he worked as a door-to-door salesman selling Kirby vacuum cleaners and as a telemarketer for a basement waterproofing company and Ben Franklin Construction.